tarlen5/coursera_ml/README.md

 ### Unit 8: *Project 3-Image Processing with Multi-class Classification and Neural Networks*
 * Implementations: One-vs-all logistic regression and neural networks to identify sample of hand-written digit examples.
-  * One-vs-all logistic regression implemente in octave and python with sklearn.
+  * One-vs-all logistic regression implemented in octave and python with sklearn.
   * Neural network feedforward propagation was performed on a model that already had the network parameters trained for us.
 * Training set: 5000 examples of handwritten digits, which is a subset of the MNIST handwritten digit dataset (http://yann.lecun.com/exdb/mnist/).
 * Files completed: